AmaruSimonAgueroJimenez/Characteristics-of-hospitalizations-for-digestive-neoplasms-in-Chile-2023/README.md

 # Characteristics-of-hospitalizations-for-digestive-neoplasms-in-Chile-2023
-Hospitalization Characteristics of Patients with Stomach, Colorectal, Pancreatic, and Gallbladder Cancers in Chile, 2023
+Characteristics of Hospitalization (length of stay, mortality, and comorbidities) for Patients with Stomach, Colorectal, Pancreatic, and Gallbladder Cancers in Chile, 2019-2023